Posted on 20 October 2025

 Regular Reconciliation

 Reconcile financial records regularly with source documents, such as bank statements, receipts, and invoices.
+The required steps for accounting reconciliation process are:

 Double-Check Entries